 In an age of short attention spans, busy schedules and smartphones, we continue to see the use of acronyms in simplifying industry terms, but this can sometimes lead to a poor understanding of the actual meaning and implications behind these phrases.
 An example is the use of “CRM” (Customer Relationship Management) to describe all Contact Management systems, when in fact there is a difference between a true CRM and a Contact Management system.
 Many software vendors use these two terms interchangeably, but this post explores the differences between the two systems, and will hopefully help you to make better decisions when evaluating software.

 The main difference between a contact management and CRM system is that contact management software provides basic functionality for managing and tracking customer, vendor and individuals information and communication.
-CRM software provides more advanced functionality designed to manage the sales process, potential clients and sales leads, and all sales rep activity with some marketing functionality.
+CRM software provides more advanced functionality designed to manage the entire sales process, potential clients and sales leads, and all sales rep activity with some marketing functionality.
+Although CRM software provides tools for managing existing customers, the focus of the system is on managing your sales funnel.

 Contact Management is a broad term that covers the tracking of customer, vendor and individuals’ information and communication.
 Most Contact Management systems will typically allow you to track: